 So you dropped a few hundred or more on that stainless steel cutlery set – do you really want to risk cleaning it in the dishwasher?
 Will it survive the wash?
 And if it says dishwasher-safe, why do you still get rust spots on some knife blades?

-This guide explains just how stainless stainless steel is, and helps you understand how you can get the most out of your your new investment.
+This guide explains just how stainless stainless steel is, and helps you understand how you can get the most out of your new investment.

 High-quality stainless steel (18/10) contains 18% chrome and 10% nickel.
-It's generally more expensive – and brighter and whiter in colour – than lower-grade 13/0 stainless steel, which can look quite grey.
+It's generally more expensive – and brighter and whiter in colour – than lower grade 13/0 stainless steel, which can look quite grey.

 - Don't soak cutlery for long periods in soapy water, bleach solutions, or salt water.

 No. The high carbon content of good quality chef's knives is particularly susceptible to corrosion in the inhospitable environment inside a dishwasher, and you also risk dulling sharp edges as your knives rattle around and bump into each other.

 Stainless steel aside, there's plenty of things that can't go in the dishwasher at all, such as bone-handled cutlery, or anything else that pre-dates the invention of the dishwasher for that matter.

 It's also a safety risk, and you could give yourself a nasty cut reaching into a dishwasher without due care and attention or worse, losing your balance and falling into it.